alexreveles/social-network-api/README.md

 ### Social Network API ![Github License](https://img.shields.io/badge/license-MIT-red.svg)

 ## Description
-As A social media startup, I Want an API for my social network that uses a NoSQL database SO that my website can handle large amounts of unstructured data.
+As a social media startup, I Want an API for my social network that uses a NoSQL database SO that my website can handle large amounts of unstructured data.